Atrial Septal Defect Transcatheter Repair for Children

 Call the healthcare provider if your child has more swelling, more bleeding or drainage,

-a fever, or severe symptoms.
+a fever, or bad symptoms.
 A little drainage from the site is normal.

 Follow all the instructions your child's healthcare provider gives you about medicine,